 An inspiring academic environment

 “During my graduate diploma I took every opportunity to connect my studies to my mahi, and it was just a natural progression into postgraduate study to make these ‘study – work’ connections even more relevant and applicable to real life.
-I’m now enrolled in the Postgraduate Diploma in Public Health and loving it.”
+I’m now enrolled in the Master of Public Health and loving it.”